Cuernavaca Cathedral: History

 However, only the outer shell of the main church, along with the ground floor arches of the cloister remain from the earliest construction, due to subsequent remodeling projects.
 Over its history, this complex, especially the main church, was remodeled several times because of its importance to the evangelization efforts as well as its later importance as a parish church then Cathedral.
-Of the fourteen early monastery complexes recognized by the World Heritage organization, this is the only one which has experience large scale changes since it was built.
+Of the fourteen early monastery complexes recognized by the World Heritage organization, this is the only one which has experienced large scale changes since it was built.

 In the 17th century, modifications were made to the church, beginning with the construction of two chapels to give it the layout of a Latin cross.
 The choir area, side altars and other parts were probably added at this time as well.
 In 1713, a vault similar to a cupola with a “liternilla” and a bell tower on the southeast corner were added to the structure.
 Unlike, previous work, which was austere, these were Baroque with the usual intricate decoration associated with it.
 At the foot of the tower, there is a clock.
 This clock was constructed by a Franciscan father for the Segovia Cathedral.
 In the 16th century, it was giving to Hernán Cortés by Charles V.

 By the middle of the 18th century, interior modifications and additions made it heavily decorated with all types of religious art, including those made of silver and other costly materials.
 This was also the time that the main church of the monastery began to function as the parish church for the city of Cuernavaca.

 The buildings and grounds of the monastery/parish remained the same until the latter 19th century, when the Reform Laws closed down and expropriated many monasteries and convents in Mexico.
 The La Asuncion de Maria monastery was closed and lost most of its lands and many of its buildings, leaving what remains to this day.
 One of the buildings formerly part of the complex is now the Robert Brady Museum.
 In 1882, an earthquake toppled the upper part of the tower.
 Reconstruction was ordered by Father Vicente Salinas y Riveras and supervised by José Gonzaléz Belauzaran.